Signs & Symptoms of Oral Cancer

 Your dentist will be looking for the physical signs of oral cancer so that they can be addressed as soon as possible.
-This includes any asymmetries, swellings, bumps, patches of colors or ulcerations as well as other problems with the mouth, neck, lips and face.
+This includes any asymmetries, swellings, bumps, patches of colors, or ulcerations as well as other problems with the mouth, neck, lips, and face.

-If we find signs of oral cancer, we can direct you towards a specialist who can confirm the diagnosis and determine the appropriate treatment based on how advanced the condition is.
+If we find signs of oral cancer, we can direct you to a specialist who can confirm the diagnosis and determine the appropriate treatment based on how advanced the condition is.
 The earlier it’s caught, the better chance there is of getting a favorable 5-year prognosis.

-What to Expect During My Screening
+What To Expect During an Oral Cancer Screening

 The first step is a physical exam that can take place while you’re sitting upright or laying down.
 You’ll be asked to remove any oral appliances you’re wearing before one of our dentists examines your mouth with a light and mirror.
 Like your general doctor, we may also use a tongue depressor to get a look at the back of your throat.
 There are other tools we can use to ensure a thorough, effective examination.

 The dentist will then touch your head and cheeks, around your jaw, under your chin and in your oral cavity to see if they can feel any unusual masses.
 We may ask if this causes discomfort, as that could signal a problem with tissue mobility; you might also be asked to swallow.